 Coconino Estates Improvements Phase 1 Project - Design Information

 The improvements on the streets shown in the Project Limits map above generally consist of replacing existing infrastructure with new water and sewer mains, water and sewer services, fire hydrants, storm drains, streetlights, the entire asphalt roadway, curb and gutter, and driveways.
-There is an exception to this on Whipple Road, which will only receive a new water main and water services.
+There is an exception to this on Whipple Road, which will only receive a new water main and water services and on Navajo Dr. from Navajo Rd. to Havasupai Rd., which will not have to sewer main replaced.

 There will also be infrastructure added to the Project that does not currently exist consisting of new underground electric lines for street lighting and new sidewalk on both sides of the street on Beal Road, Navajo Drive (south of Beal) and on Navajo Road.